shader-slang/slang/docs/building.md

 ### Windows

 First download and install [`premake5`](https://premake.github.io/) on your build system.
 Open up a command line and go to the root directory of the slang source tree (ie the directory containing `slang.h`).
-Assuming premake5 is in your `PATH` you can use the command lines below

-For Visual Studio 2015 use
+Assuming premake5 is in your `PATH`, you can create a Visual Studio 2015 project for Slang with the following command line

 ```
 % premake5 vs2015